johnsonjh/dotfiles/README.md

 Without me, my dotfiles are useless.
 Without my dotfiles, I am useless.
 I must maintain my dotfiles true.
 I must have better dotfiles than my enemy who is trying to pwn me.
-I must own him before he pwns me.
+I must pwn him before he pwns me.
 I will ...

 My dotfiles and I know that what counts on UNIX is not the